erykml/medium_articles/README.md

-# bux_articles
+# Medium articles
-Scripts used for articles published at Inside BUX
+Short scripts used for articles published on [Medium](https://medium.com/@eryk.lewinson)